 - Tool Kit for Prosecutors

-This tool kit provides prosecutors information about the many points of intersection between immigration enforcement and criminal prosecution, including guidance on keeping aliens in the United States who would otherwise be removed; or gaining entry into the United States for aliens not authorized to come into the county, for the purpose of having them testify at a criminal trial.
+This tool kit provides prosecutors information about the many points of intersection between immigration enforcement and criminal prosecution, including guidance on keeping noncitizens in the United States who would otherwise be removed; or gaining entry into the United States for noncitizens not authorized to come into the county, for the purpose of having them testify at a criminal trial.
 The tool kit also details the immigration consequences of criminal convictions.

 Criminal LE Resources

 Often in concert with state, local and tribal law enforcement partners, ICE investigates child pornographers, child sex tourists and facilitators, human smugglers and traffickers of minors, criminal noncitizens convicted of offenses against minors, and those removed for child exploitation offenses who have returned illegally.

 Learn more about how ICE brings to bear its investigative expertise in money laundering and bulk cash smuggling to combat drug trafficking.
 Also highlighted is ICE's participation with state, local and tribal law enforcement partners in numerous high-intensity drug trafficking area task forces and organized crime drug enforcement task forces.

 This phone and online system alert ICE to drug trafficking, human trafficking, gang activity, terrorism and various other threats.

 Provides information on ICE enforcement initiatives, victim assistance and public outreach efforts related to human trafficking.

 Under this initiative, ICE actively works with state, local tribal and foreign law enforcement partners to locate, investigate and prosecute gang members and to remove them from the United States when applicable.